goplaygo/onepiecelyk.github.io/about.md

 ![](/images/posts/生活/lyk.jpeg)

-Hello，Everyone，My name is Liyuyukun , you also can call me Francis ,Graduated from Henan University,majoring in computer science and technology.
+Hello，Everyone，My name is Liuyukun , you also can call me Francis , I Graduated from Henan University,majoring in computer science and technology.
 Now living in Shanghai Pudong New Area.

 ### 实习经历